jkkummerfeld/slate/README.md

 - Work out how to get brighter colours (cf vim)
 - Improve speed of jumping back down
 - For help, compose it out of a set of items, with line breaks changing when the screen is narrow

+TO think about:
+- Handling clusters (make the set visible)